Weapons from the Revolutionary War played a critical role in the tactics that were used and the types of units that were raised.

 There were two variations of the Brown Bess:

-- Short Land Pattern: was shorter, less bulky, less heavy.
+- Short Land Pattern: was shorter, less bulky, and less heavy.

 - Long Land Pattern: longer and was more common than the Short Land Pattern.